adamnagel/adamnagel.github.io/_posts/2021-01-01-team-topologies-reading-notes.md

 **pg 109:** The most effective pattern for an architecture team is as a part-time enabling team.

 ## Chapter 6
 **pg 111:** Flow is difficult to achieve when each team depends on a complicated web of interactions with many other teams.
 For a fast flow of change to software systems, we need to remove hand-offs and align most teams to the main streams of change within the organization.
+However, many organizations experience huge problems with the responsibility boundaries assigned to teams.
+Typically, little thought is given to the viability of the boundaries for teams, resulting in a lack of ownership, disengagement, and a glacially slow rate of delivery.